Toms River Regional Schools: Board of education

-Bennett Indoor Athletic Complex
+District facilities

 The Bennett Indoor Athletic Complex is an air-supported structure that provides an indoor venue for athletics to the Toms River Regional Schools.
 It is part of the Bennett Complex, which also features outdoor facilities.
 The Bennett Complex is located between Hooper Elementary and Toms River Intermediate East at 1519 Hooper Avenue in Toms River.
 It is named after long time Superintendent John Bennett, who served the district from 1960 to 1977.
 Amongst other events, the Bennett Complex has hosted the track meet component of the NJSIAA Tournament of Champions in 2007, 2008, 2009, 2010, 2011, 2012 (for indoor athletics only), 2013, and 2014.
 The Indoor Athletic Complex is also known as The Bubble, and is home to many New Jersey State indoor athletic meets (including state championships).
-The Indoor Complex features a 200-meter six-lane track with and eight-lane straightaway, a Finish Lynx electronic timing system, and accommodates field events such as shot put, high jump, pole vault, long jump, and triple jump.
+The Indoor Complex features a 200-meter six-lane track with and eight-lane straightaway, a FinishLynx electronic timing system, and accommodates field events such as shot put, high jump, pole vault, long jump, and triple jump.
 The Indoor Complex was first installed for the 2005–2006 school year.
 The Indoor Complex was damaged by Hurricane Sandy, but was repaired and reopened in January 2013.

+The RWJBarnabas Health Arena is a public arena connected to High School North, opened in 2003.
+There have been many sponsorships and name changes since its induction, including the Ritacco Center, the Poland Spring Arena and the Pine Belt Arena.
+The 3,500-seat facility received its current name, the RWJBarnabas Health Arena, under the terms of a five-year deal reached in December 2017 under which the district will be paid $600,000 for the naming rights.
+The facility is used for school assemblies, pep rallies and gym classes, and for the graduation ceremonies for the district's high schools and middle schools.
+It is also used for the High School North Mariner's girls and boys' basketball teams.